F-22 Raptor Flight Test

 Personnel were identified by name and discipline for who was going to be in the control room in Marietta when training started.
 This reinforces the idea that the controllers are the pilot's 'eyes and ears' on the flights.

 Four training sessions were held at the Vehicle System Simulator (VSS) at Fort Worth (see VSS in the Other Testing section).
 The first run was basic tasks and responsibilities; the second session introduced anomalies (or glitches) into the scenario, but the controllers and pilot were told what situations would be coming up; in the third and fourth sessions, the team ran the first flight profile, but anomalies were introduced at unexpected times.
-A fifth session will be conducted from the Mission Control Room in Marietta and will be a full dress rehearsal of the first flight using an F-15 as a stand in for the F-22 and F-16s as chase aircraft.
+A fifth session would be conducted from the Mission Control Room in Marietta and would be a full dress rehearsal of the first flight using an F-15 as a stand in for the F-22 and F-16s as chase aircraft.

 The first flight was preceded by a series of taxi tests.
 The tests were used to evaluate the aircraft's nosewheel steering, the braking system, and the operation of the arresting gear at various speeds up to 110 knots.
 The instrumentation system on the aircraft was also thoroughly checked during these ground tests.